mennosmit-dev/AI-Engineer-Certificate/04_Introduction_to_Neural_Networks_and_PyTorch/README.md

 Key areas explored:

 - Neural network fundamentals using PyTorch
-- Model training with SGD and optimization strategies
+- Optimization and training workflows
 - Custom datasets and DataLoader pipelines
 - Autograd mechanics and backpropagation
-- Regularization techniques and evaluation workflows
+- Regularization and evaluation techniques

-Several smaller lab-style experiments were completed to build intuition around tensors, gradients, and optimization; only the more applied implementations are highlighted here.
+Several smaller lab-style experiments were completed to build intuition around tensors, gradients, and optimization; only the more applied implementations are highlighted below.

 ---